Monkeypox

 WHAT TO AVOID?

-Certain behaviors can greatly reduce, if not eliminate, a person’s chances of being infected with monkeypox.
+Certain behaviors can greatly reduce, if not eliminate, a person’s chances of being infected with mpox.

 The most effective ways to prevent getting the virus are: